Everyone wants energy independence. Everyone—from politicians and business people to academics—says that our reliance on foreign energy is bad.

 And China has the correct solution.
 Imported oil is not your enemy it's your friend.

-Every barrel that you use up that comes from somebody else is a barrel of your precious oil which you’re going to need to feed your people and maintain your civilization.
+Every barrel that you use up that comes from somebody else is (one less) barrel of your precious oil which you're going to need to feed your people and maintain your civilization.

 And what responsible people do with a Confucius ethos is they suffer now to benefit themselves, their families, and their countrymen later.
 And the way to do that is to go very slow on producing your own (domestic) oil.
 You want to produce just enough so that you keep up on all of the technology.
 And don't mind at all paying prices that look ruinous for foreign oil.
 It's going to get way worse later.